bruhe002/Threading_HW/README.md

   - *wait_time*: the amount of time the process does not run during an algorithm.
   - *turnaround_time*: the amount of time since the process arrived in the queue, from the total time it completed its burst.

-**THESE VARIABLES MUST BE REST EVERYTIME BEFORE THEY ARE RAN THROUGH ANOTHER ALGORITHM**
+**THESE VARIABLES MUST BE RESET EVERYTIME BEFORE THEY ARE RAN THROUGH ANOTHER ALGORITHM**

+There are two PCB Constructors, a *default constructor* and an *overloaded constructor*.

+The *default constructor* initializes all variables to negative one.
+Only idle processes are created with the *default constructor*.
+Idle process are needed whenever there is a process still in the waiting queue but none are in the ready queue.
+The CPU will still run and check the waiting queue until whenever the running time counter changes.

 ### To run this program: